tkhamez/eve-route/README.md

 ### Database

-The app needs a MongoDB database.
+The app needs a MongoDB, PostgreSQL, MySQL, MariaDB, SQLite or H2 (embedded mode) database.

-You can use the included docker-compose file to create a server and provide a web-based GUI:
+You can use the included docker-compose file to create a MongoDB server and provide a web-based GUI:
 ```shell script
 docker-compose up
 ```